 Police Officer

-With more specialty and advancement opportunities than any department in the state.
-There’s a role at the Seattle Police Department that is bound to interest you.
-All in a city surrounded by mountains, water, great schools, and a focus on building community.
+With more specialty and advancement opportunities than any department in the state, there’s a role at the Seattle Police Department that is bound to interest you.
+All of this is set in a city surrounded by mountains, water, great schools, and a focus on building community.

 Click To Play

-Exploring the possibilities of what this career can provide.
+Exploring the possibilities of what this career can provide can open doors you never expected.
 Dedicating a life to your family and justice can be rewarding.
-See how you can protect the vulnerable in your community, while providing for the people close to you.
+See how you can protect the vulnerable in your community while providing for the people close to you.

 Police Officer

-We are looking to create a diverse team of hardworking, committed individuals with a passion for public service.
-Who are deeply aligned with our City’s values of Race and Social Justice.
+We are looking to create a diverse team.
+These individuals are hardworking and committed, and they have a passion for public service.
+They are deeply aligned with our City’s values of race and social justice.

 Salary